jbettencourt10/cs326-final-iota/docs/milestone1.md

 The wireframe was done on whimsical and we did it while talking on a zoom.
 Consequently, everyone in the group did the same amount of work on the wireframe.

 ## HTML/CSS
+Again, the entire group worked very evenly on the html/css.
+More specifically, we had

+Bill - Landing & ___ pages

+Thao - List & ___ pages

+Jarred - Signup & Account pages